Path-of-Terraria/wiki-content/Passives.md

 Masteries are obtained when socketing all connected passives in a cluster.
 Each mastery is thematic to it's cluster and will often contain 2-3+ choices.
 Each mastery will be significantly more powerful than a regular node, and often have unique effects that alter gameplay significantly.
 ### Keystones
 Keystone passives are powerful, build-defining nodes.
 Unlike smaller passives or masteries, keystones dramatically change how a character functions by granting a major benefit at the cost of a significant drawback.
 Not every build will be able to run every keystone, or even a single keystone.
-Eg. "Ignites and Bleeds you inflict deal 200% more Damage.
-You are permanently Ignited, and take 10 fire damage per second."
+Eg. "Ignites and Bleeds you inflict deal 200% more Damage BUT you are permanently Ignited, and take 10 fire damage per second."
 ### Jewel Sockets
 Special nodes that allow insertion of jewels, which can either modify the tree itself, or grant passive effects.
 Jewels can be of the 4 base rarities, Normal, Magic, Rare, and Unique.
 Unique Jewels will often be massively build altering as you will only ever achieve 1 or 2 jewel sockets in your tree.